codebachi/docusaurus-tutorials/docs/git/git-branching-merging.md

 1 file changed, 1 insertion(+)
 Work continues on `iss53`
 Figure 23.
 Work continues on iss53
-It’s worth noting here that the work you did in your hotfix branch is not contained in the files in your iss53 branch.
+It's worth noting here that the work you did in your hotfix branch is not contained in the files in your iss53 branch.
 If you need to pull it in, you can merge your master branch into your iss53 branch by running git merge master, or you can wait to integrate those changes until you decide to pull the iss53 branch back into master later.

-Basic Merging
+### Basic Merging
-Suppose you’ve decided that your issue #53 work is complete and ready to be merged into your master branch.
-In order to do that, you’ll merge your iss53 branch into master, much like you merged your hotfix branch earlier.
+Suppose you've decided that your issue #53 work is complete and ready to be merged into your master branch.
+In order to do that, you'll merge your iss53 branch into master, much like you merged your hotfix branch earlier.
 All you have to do is check out the branch you wish to merge into and then run the git merge command:

 $ git checkout master
 Switched to branch 'master'